Available Courses

 Additional Information:

-1) Please park along fences if possible and do not block overhead doors.
-Handicap accessible parking and facility.
-2) Meals will be on your own, adequate time will be provided.
-3) This multi-day course is supported with Homeland Security Grant Program (HSGP) funding.
+1) Ample parking is available 2) Meals will be on your own, adequate time will be provided 3) This multi-day course is supported with Homeland Security Grant Program (HSGP) funding.
 You may request lodging reimbursement if you traveled an excess of 50 miles one-way and are an Iowa resident.
-Requests are based upon available funding. *Before making lodging reservations and Prior to start of class, email your lodging reimbursement request to HSEMDTraining@iowa.gov limited to funding availability.
-4) All other travel will be on your own if the above doesn't apply or requested.
+Requests are based upon available funding. ?
+Before making lodging reservations and Prior to start of class, email your lodging reimbursement request to HSEMDTraining@iowa.gov.
+4) All other travel will b

 Course Dates: